From the AMC We Believe statement* on Eternal Security: *Full AMC Statement

 John 5:24: Truly, truly, I say to you, He who hears My Word and believes on Him who sent Me has everlasting life and shall not come into condemnation, but has passed from death to life.

-know them, and they follow Me.
+and I know them, and they follow Me.
 28. And I give to them eternal life, and they shall never ever perish, and not anyone shall pluck them out of My hand.
-29. My Father who gave them
+29. My Father who gave

 ~ John 10:27-29 ~